 Seabird bycatch rates are highest for groundfish longline gear.
-From 2002 to 2008, the highest seabird bycatch rate came from the LE sablefish longline fishery's bycatch of black-footed albatross (Jannot et al. 2011); however, no instances were observed of black-footed albatross bycatch in 2009.
+From 2002-2008, the highest seabird bycatch rate came from the LE sablefish longline fishery's bycatch of black-footed albatross (Jannot et al. 2011); there were no observed instances of black-footed albatross bycatch in 2009, however.
 In 2009, the last year for which observer bycatch data were analyzed, total seabird bycatch in the non-hake, non-California halibut fisheries consisted of the following (all data from Jannot et al. 2011):

-- Brandt's cormorant: one animal, nearshore fixed gear - Common murre: one animal, nearshore fixed gear - Western gull: one animal, LE non-sablefish fixed gear - Seabird, unidentified: two animals, nearshore fixed gear
+- Brandt's cormorant: one animal, nearshore fixed gear - Common murre: one animal, nearshore fixed gear - Western gull: one animal, LE non-sablefish fixed gear

+- Seabird, unidentified: two animals, nearshore fixed gear

-Several species that are listed on the Endangered Species Act have been caught in West Coast groundfish fisheries (Table D.1).
+Several species that are listed on the Endangered Species Act have been caught in west coast groundfish fisheries (Table D.1).